CI-Dominik/pp5-hack-collect/README.md

 * W3C CSS Validation was used to verfiy all CSS files.
 The results came out with no errors.

 ![CSS validation](docs/css_validation.jpg)

 ---

+## **FRONTEND LIBRARIES**

+### Axios
+* Axios was used to make HTTP requests to the API.
+In addition, interceptors for refreshing the token were implemented to prevent the user from logging out before 24 hours have passed.

+### Bootstrap
+* With the help of Bootstrap, UI elements like buttons or the NavBar were implemented to ensure a consistent website layout.

+### InfiniteScroll
+* InfiniteScroll was used to fetch more data once a certain threshold is reached.
+In the case of this project, a pagination of 10 elements was used.

+### Route / Switch
+* Route and Switch were used to create the routes in the App.js file.

+### Simple Star Rating
+* To create the base of the RatingComponent, Simple Star Rating was used which provides the displayed stars.

+---